Gortan History, Family Crest & Coats of Arms

 Early History of the Gortan family

-Another 298 words (21 lines of text) covering the years 1592 and 1677 are included under the topic Early Gortan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gortan research.
+Another 65 words (5 lines of text) covering the years 1592, 1677 and 1636 are included under the topic Early Gortan History in all our PDF Extended History products and printed products wherever possible.

 Gortan Spelling Variations